gmassman/town_sounds/README.md

 ## Web Scraping
   * Run `mix insert_places` to initialize PostgreSQL database with Bandsintown place_ids
-  * Run `cd assets && npm install` then `node vender/browse_bit.js` to open a Puppeteer session for a single place_id
+  * Run `cd assets && npm install` then `node vendor/browse_bit.js` to open a Puppeteer session for a single place_id

-#TODOs
-  1. save HTML for first 1000 Event results (may need to add scrolling).
+## TODOs
-  2. run lots of browse_bit functions concurrently, each with their own place_id
+  1. run lots of browse_bit functions concurrently, each with their own place_id